-A Reclaimed Water Working Group was established to develop a framework to facilitate the safe use of reclaimed water for domestic applications, such as toilet flushing and landscape irrigation, in Alberta.
-This framework will include new standards and guidelines to mitigate potential health risks associated with using reclaimed water for domestic applications.
+A Reclaimed Water Working Group was established to develop a framework to facilitate the safe use of reclaimed water for domestic applications such as toilet and/or urinal flushing, and subsurface irrigation in Alberta.
+This framework was to identify new standards and guidelines to mitigate potential health risks associated with using reclaimed water for domestic applications.

 Alberta Reclaimed Water Working Group

-Four government ministries are participating in the development of the reclaimed water management framework and each is responsible for a particular component of the provincial water system.
+Four government ministries participated in the development of the reclaimed water management framework and each was responsible for a particular reuse component of the provincial water system.
 The framework proposed by the working group was to encourage the identification of:

 - approved uses for reclaimed water;

-- a management system (e.g. approvals, monitoring and reporting requirements).
+- management systems (e.g. approvals, monitoring and reporting requirements).

-Work to establish water quality standards, treatment technology standards and best practices is also underway elsewhere in Canada.
-Nationally, a working group comprised of government officials and invited experts was established by the Federal-Provincial-Territorial Committee on Health and the Environment (CHE) to develop guidelines for using household reclaimed water for toilet and urinal flushing.
+Work to establish water quality standards, treatment technology standards and best practices is also underway elsewhere in Alberta and Canada.
+Nationally, a working group comprised of government officials and invited experts was established by the Federal-Provincial-Territorial Committee on Health and the Environment (CHE) to develop guidelines for using domestic reclaimed water for toilet and urinal flushing.
 To veiw these guidelines click here.

 Working group members are also participating in development of technical guidelines for reclaimed water systems.
-The working group is represented on a Canadian Standards Association committee that is developing a testing protocol for the certification of residential non-potable water treatment systems.
+The working group was represented on a Canadian Standards Association committee that developed a testing protocol for the certification of residential non-potable water treatment systems.
 The working group has also partnered with Canada Mortgage and Housing Corporation, Ontario Municipal Affairs and a number of municipalities to help the University of Guelph develop guidelines for design, construction and maintenance of residential rain water harvesting.

 For additional information about the working group and using reclaimed water in Alberta, please contact the Public Safety Division of Alberta Municipal Affairs, at 1-866-421-6929.